23 June, 2016 11:30

 CLANCY OVERELL | Editor | CONTACT

-With three of the biggest Western world economies heading to the polls in 2016, it appears that the future of planet Earth is resting on the opinions of a trans-national community of people who would much prefer to watch reality television than the news.
+With three Western world economies making their way to the polls in 2016, it appears that the future of planet Earth is resting on the opinions of a trans-national community of people who would much prefer to watch reality television than the news.

-While Great Britain is madly counting ballot papers that decide whether they leave or remain in the European Union, America is currently tossing up which affluent old white person will run their country for the next four years, in an equally non-compulsary national vote.
+While Great Britain decided earlier this year that they would like to leave the European Union, America is currently coming to terms with the news surrounding which affluent old white person has been elected to run their country for the next four years, in an equally non-compulsary national vote.

-Australia is also preparing for a critical election, one that will decide the future of their country’s health system and whether or not the Southern Hemisphere’s sea life will be able to survive long enough for Bindi Irwin to document it.
+Australia also hosted a critical election, one that will decide the future of their country’s health system and whether or not the Southern Hemisphere’s sea life will be able to survive long enough for Bindi Irwin to document it.

 While the Australian election is considered compulsory, there are still millions of comfortable suburban white people who simply do not care.
 1 out of 2 Australians aged between 18-22 are not enrolled to vote, and a large portion of Australia’s booming aspirational class would not be able to name both party leaders heading into the polls on July 2nd.